syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks/managing-tasks.md

 ## Customize control in add/edit dialog

-In Gantt Chart, add and edit dialog can be customized by using [addDialogFields](https://ej2.syncfusion.com/vue/documentation/api/gantt/addDialogFieldSettings/) and [editDialogFields](https://ej2.syncfusion.com/vue/documentation/api/gantt/editDialogFieldSettings/) respectively.
-Input fields can be added or removed in the general tab.
-The grid which is rendered in dependency, segment and resource tab and RTE which is rendered in notes tab can be customized by using [additionalParams](https://ej2.syncfusion.com/vue/documentation/api/gantt/addDialogFieldSettingsModel/#additionalParams) property.
+In Gantt Chart, the controls such as form elements, grid and RTE in add and edit dialog can be customized by using [additionalParams](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogField.html#Syncfusion_EJ2_Gantt_Gantt_AdditionalParams) property.

 ### Customize general tab of dialog

-In the general tab of add/edit dialog, the custom input fields can be included by defining the field names either from the data source or template in the field property of General tab in [addDialogFields](https://ej2.syncfusion.com/vue/documentation/api/gantt/addDialogFieldSettings/) and [editDialogFields](https://ej2.syncfusion.com/vue/documentation/api/gantt/editDialogFieldSettings/) respectively.
-The custom fields can be added / removed in the general tab as shown below.
+In the general tab of add/edit dialog, the custom input [fields](https://ej2.syncfusion.com/documentation/api/gantt/addDialogFieldSettings/#fields) can be included into fields by defining the field names either from the data source or template in [addDialogFields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogFields.html) and [editDialogFields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditDialogFields.html) respectively.

+In the below sample, added field from the template to general tab.

 {% if page.publishingplatform == "aspnet-core" %}